garbage-team/volume_extractor/README.md

   * Make sure that the inside of the bin is as free from shadows as possible to enable better results.

 5. The program should now be running!
+A new measurment is presented around every 5-10 seconds depending on system.
 Note that accuracy is not great with this method, and +/- 10% error is to be expected.
 The program runs until closed using “ctrl + c” in the terminal.

 ## Authors
 * Jonas Jungåker